-We were all very excited about this idea: the ghost of Henry Kissinger would return to make peace!
-It all seemed very dramatic ... until we remembered that Henry Kissinger was actually still alive.
-But this ghost idea had possiblilties.
+But this ghost idea had possibilities.
 After all, it is a ghost in the film that leads Ray Kinsella to his ultimate redemption.

 So then other historical figures were suggested: Gandhi, God, Abner Doubleday--even Ty Cobb and Hitler.
 They would emerge from the corn, have a catch, hug, sing "Kumbaya," and beckon to representatives from the two shops.
 All we had to do was transport Hitler and Gandhi look-alikes to Iowa for several days (and find out what Abner Doubleday looked like).

 Then one of the ghosts could read a message from Terence Mann (the J.D.
 Salinger-like writer in the film, played by James Earl Jones, who traveled into the Great Beyond by way of the cornfield in the movie).
-Mann's message would tell the opposing sides that the hostilities must cease, that baseball will bring them together... and that he would like three hot dogs and a large Diet Coke from the food stand.
+Mann's message would tell the opposing sides that the hostilities must cease, that baseball will bring them together... and that he would like six loaded hot dogs and an extra-large Diet Coke from the food stand.

 © 1997 by Universal City Studios, Inc.